entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 export default SubscriberWidgetElement;
 ```

-2. To import the custom element, update `subscriber-widget/src/index.js`:
+2. To import the custom element, replace the contents of `subscriber-widget/src/index.js`:

 ``` js
 import './index.css';